Answer

 Forgiving does not mean forgetting.
 In The Christian Counsellor’s Manual (Zondervan, 1973), Dr. Jay Adams points out that God does not ask believers to forget all the past hurts inflicted by an ex-spouse.
 That would be impossible and, in some cases, even dangerous.
 We cannot simply wipe out all the painful memories.
 But as followers of Christ, we must do our best to leave them behind us and not dwell on them (Isaiah 43:18; Philippians 3:13).
 Instead of dredging up the hurts and waving them in front of our ex-spouse every chance we get, we lay them at the foot of the cross.
 We forgive without conditions, just as Jesus forgave us (Mark 11:25; Luke 6:37; Ephesians 4:31–32; Colossians 3:13).
 We choose to show mercy and forgiveness to an ex-spouse without any expectation of mercy or forgiveness in return (James 2:13).
 We let go and let God deal with our ex-husband or ex-wife.

-It’s also essential to do our best to keep our children out of the friction of a painful divorce.
+It is also essential to do our best to keep our children out of the friction of a painful divorce.
 Be careful not to use children as weapons against an ex-spouse to spy on them or to take revenge on them.
 Don’t lay the heavy emotional burdens of your broken relationship on your kids.
-The divorce will be hard enough for them to deal with; they don’t need to be further traumatized by the emotional fallout their parents are going through divorce.
+The divorce will be hard enough for them to deal with; they don’t need to be further traumatized by the emotional fallout that their parents are experiencing.

 Jesus calls us to be humble and self-sacrificing in our relationships with others (Matthew 5:3; Philippians 2:3–4; Colossians 3:12).
 This does not mean lying down and letting an ex-spouse walk all over us.
 Instead, it means doing our best to behave with dignity and respect and let the Spirit of Christ reflect in our words and actions whenever we are around our ex-spouse, even if he or she refuses to change or cooperate.
 It may also mean setting up practical boundaries, limiting our exposure to an ex-spouse, and making wise decisions about where and when to meet.